Display-Lab/knowledge-base/vignettes/social_approach_vignette/readme.md

 This pathway describes the influence of feedback interventions informing the recipient that their performance is approaching that of a social comparator, such as a top performer benchmark or peer average.
 The causal pathway model is made up of preconditions, moderators, mechanisms, and outcomes.

 ### Preconditions
-Preconditions are factors necessary for the success of a social approach precision feedback itervention.
+Preconditions are factors necessary for the success of a social approach precision feedback intervention.
 The social approach causal pathway has the following preconditions:

 Information content preconditions:
 1. [Social comparator content <sub>(BP)</sub>](https://bioportal.bioontology.org/ontologies/PSDO?p=classes&conceptid=http%3A%2F%2Fpurl.obolibrary.org%2Fobo%2FPSDO_0000095)